 Looking to expand your current knowledge, master new skills and learn the key steps to build a successful startup in tech?
-Here is a list of essential online courses that you can take today.
+Here is a list of essential online courses for entrepreneurs that you can take today.
 Whether you are already running a startup, or just at the beginning of developing new business ideas, these courses will empower you with the knowledge and skills you need to enhance your entrepreneurial journey.

 1. Technology Entrepreneurship: Lab to Market